Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 For Windows, use the dialog **System Properties - Advanced** and add the **Environment Variables** listed above.

-**Keil MDK**
+**Keil MDK version 5**

 When using Keil MDK version 5, the CMSIS-Toolbox is shipped as part of the installer.
-The tools are located in the `ARM\cmsis-toolbox` directory of the MDK installation.
+The tools are located in the directory `.\ARM\cmsis-toolbox` of the MDK installation.

 Adding the binary directory of the cmsis-toolbox directory to your **PATH** environment variable allows you to invoke the tools at the command line without the need to specify the full path (default: `C:\Keil_v5\ARM\cmsis-toolbox\bin`)